 Instructions

 - In a large bowl beat eggs, add salt and pepper.
-Pour into skillet and using a rubber spatula move around until they are cooked to your liking.
+Add 1 tablespoon of butter to a second skillet and heat to medium-high.
+Pour the eggs into the skillet and using a rubber spatula move them around until they are cooked to your liking.
 Remove from heat.

 - Assemble tortillas with egg mixture, cheese and sweet potato mixture.
-Roll up and eat immediately or wrap in plastic wrap and once cooled, place in a freezer bag and freeze.
+Roll up and eat immediately or wrap in plastic wrap once cooled.
+Place in a freezer bag and freeze.

-- To heat, cook on medium power in microwave for 1 to 11/2 minutes, just until heated through.
+- To re-heat, cook on medium power in microwave for 1 to 1 ½ minutes, just until heated through.

 Barbara’s Tips + Notes

-- Make sure all the ingredients you use are fully cooked.
+- Make sure all of your ingredients are fully cooked before adding them to the burrito.

 Any nutritional facts on these?